Skip to main content

 Elevate Indigenous Tourism

-Through the Indigenous Connections trail, we aim to champion Indigenous Tourism as reconciliation in action.
-As protocols and interests of Indigenous groups allow, we want to work together with Indigenous Communities, Peoples and Businesses to support market entry and elevate Indigenous tourism.
+Through the Indigenous Connections trail, our objective is to champion Indigenous tourism as reconciliation in action.
+As protocols and interests of Indigenous groups allow, work together with Indigenous Communities, Peoples and Businesses to support market entry and elevate Indigenous tourism for a more enriching visitor experience, building cultural awareness and connection, and a thriving Indigenous tourism economy

 To showcase how Banff and Lake Louise is advancing this trail, we’re sharing inspiring Stories from the Trails—real-life accounts of local initiatives, people, and projects that contribute to the vision to Lead Tourism for Good.